SastraNababan/javascript-tutorial-id/1-js/02-first-steps/15-function-expressions-arrows/article.md

 The answer is simple:
 - There's no need for `;` at the end of code blocks and syntax structures that use them like `if { ... }`, `for {  }`, `function f { }` etc.
 - A Function Expression is used inside the statement: `let sayHi = ...;`, as a value.
-It's not a code block.
-The semicolon `;` is recommended at the end of statements, no matter what is the value.
-So the semicolon here is not related to the Function Expression itself in any way, it just terminates the statement.
+It's not a code block, but rather an assignment.
+The semicolon `;` is recommended at the end of statements, no matter what the value is.
+So the semicolon here is not related to the Function Expression itself, it just terminates the statement.
 ````

 ## Callback functions